munificent/craftinginterpreters/book/the-lox-language.md

 This is the saddest part of Lox.
 Its standard library goes beyond minimalism and veers close to outright nihilism.
 For the sample code in the book, we only need to demonstrate that code is running and doing what it's supposed to do.
-For that, all we need is `print()`.
+For that, we already have the built-in `print` statement.

 Later, when we start optimizing, we'll write some benchmarks and see how long it takes to execute code.
-That means we need to track time, so we'll add a function `clock()` that returns the number of seconds since the application started.
+That means we need to track time, so we'll define one built-in function `clock()` that returns the number of seconds since the application started.

 And... that's it.
 I know, right?
 It's embarrassing.